Margaret Fredkulla

-Margaret Fredkulla (Swedish: Margareta Fredkulla; Danish: Margrete Fredkulla; Norwegian: Margret Fredskolla; 1080s – 4 November 1130) was a Swedish princess who became successively queen of Norway and Denmark by marriage to kings Magnus III of Norway and Niels of Denmark.
+Margaret Fredkulla (Swedish: Margareta Fredkulla; Danish: Margrete Fredkulla; Norwegian: Margrete Fredkolla; 1080s – 4 November 1130) was a Swedish princess who became successively queen of Norway and Denmark by marriage to kings Magnus III of Norway and Niels of Denmark.
 She was also de facto regent of Denmark.
-An English exonym is Margaret Colleen-of-Peace.

 Biography

 Margaret was born a princess as one of four children of King Inge the Elder of Sweden and Queen Helena.
 The exact year of birth and place of birth is not recorded.

 Queen of Norway

 In 1101, she was married to King Magnus of Norway.
 The marriage had been arranged as a part of the peace treaty between Sweden and Norway.
-She was often referred to as Margaret Fredkulla (Margaret the Maiden of Peace).
+She was often referred to as Margaret Fredkulla ('Maiden of Peace').
 She brought with her large fiefs and areas in Sweden as her dowry, probably in Västergötland.
 In 1103, she was made widow after two years of marriage, and soon left Norway.
 The marriage was childless.
 Her departure from Norway was seen as an insult by the Norwegians who expected her to stay, and she was accused of having stolen the holy relics of Saint Olav.